 On a personal level, insect avoidance measures using repellents like RID will also help (see our patient infor-mation sheets on Dengue, Insect Avoidance, and RID & DEET).

 |Hand, Foot and Mouth Disease|

 HFMD is an illness caused by intestinal viruses, commonest being Coxsackie virus and Enterovirus 71.
 HFMD is endemic in Singapore.
-See the Infectious Diseases Bulletin of Singapore for current situation.

 The common symptoms are fever lasting 2-3 days, sore throat, red spots or blisters on palms and soles, mouth ulcers, poor appetite, vomiting and diarrhoea.
 The disease is spread by close contact and indirectly by contaminated articles.
 The first week is the most contagious.

 Affected children should stay at home and avoid contact with other children until they have recovered.
 They will need a doctor’s certification that they are fit to resume schooling.
 Maintaining high standards of personal hygiene and disinfecting premises and toys with diluted bleach solution (one part household bleach and ten parts water) will help prevent the spread of the virus.

 The disease usually occurs in children under 10, being more common in the younger age groups.

 The disease is spread by direct contact with discharges from nose/mouth or faeces of infected people.

 What are the symptoms?